I understand Senators McDowell and Bacik have spoken'

 Starting from that point, before we say "Yes" that it is all right for the Minister to have this power to disgorge sums of taxpayers' money, we have to ask ourselves what precisely has he got in mind for the operation of this new commission.
 I note the commission is to have a much more elaborate structure.
 It is to have an office and a director.
 It is important in those circumstances that the Minister spell out in great detail what the annual cost of this proposed new quango is to be.

 If we start at the beginning, what remuneration is to be paid to all the lay members of this body and how is it to be calculated?
 Are they to be paid per diem, per annum or on some other basis?
 Are they to be paid a fixed or variable amount and are they to be allowed expenses?
-It is important that we start at the top with the chairperson and move on to all the other lay members of this commission and ask the Minister, because he would have been required by the Minister for Public Expenditure and Reform to set out his estimate as to how this will, if brought in to effect-----
+It is important that we start at the top with the chairperson and move on to all the other lay members of the commission and ask the Minister, because he would have been required by the Minister for Public Expenditure and Reform to set out his estimate as to how this would, if brought in to effect-----

 Is it pensionable?